Pippa Garner: Work

-Garner went to the Automotive Design department at ArtCenter College of Design in Los Angeles when she was discharged.
-The artist was expelled after their first year.
+Garner went to the Automotive Design department at ArtCenter College of Design in Los Angeles after she was discharged, but was expelled after her first year.
 For a year-end project, she submitted, Un(tit)led (Man with Kar-Mann), circa 1969–72, it was a sculpture of a classic 1960s-style silver and white sedan accentuated by a male body from the waist down in the car's back.
 One human leg is lifted like a dog urinating.
-The work was last seen in the 1970s and only photographs of the work exist.
+The work was last seen in the 1970s, and only photographs of the work exist.

-The artist modified a Chevrolet automobile to appear to be driving backwards while it moved forwards and vice-versa.
+In 1974, Garner modified a Chevrolet automobile to appear to be driving backwards while it moved forwards and vice-versa.
 Titled, Backwards Car, 1974, the artwork-like-invention was featured in Esquire in 1975.
 Garner's work has often been described as a "critique of car culture", reflecting on the US fascination with overbuilt, supersized machines.
 The work was noticed by San Francisco artists such as Ed Ruscha, Chris Burden, Nancy Reese, and the collective Ant Farm.
 Following the promotional feature of the artwork in Esquire, she began a long-term collaboration with some of these artists, especially Chip Lord of Ant Farm.

 Later, she appeared on The Tonight Show Starring Johnny Carson wearing her infamous Half-Suit, 1982.
 Additional appearances included the Merv Griffin Show and several other talk shows where she showcased her satirical consumer product "inventions."
 Similar inventions and artworks were shown in publications such as Car & Driver, Rolling Stone, Arts & Architecture and Vogue.